-- 8.184 The use of Sustainable Drainage Systems (SuDS) will be encouraged.
+- 8.186 The output from these various assessments will inform development allocations within the Pendle Local Plan Part 2: Site Allocations and Development Policies and outline the requirements for site-specific Flood Risk Assessments (FRAs) to be carried out by developers.
+In addition to the potential for on-site flooding these FRAs, particularly for Greenfield developments which can increase runoff and change natural drainage patterns, must also consider the effect the proposed development may have on areas downslope of the site. - 8.187 The Council will work with the Environment Agency to restrict development which may threaten the quality of either ground or surface water.
+Any new development proposals will be expected to demonstrate a sustainable approach to drainage.
+There will be a presumption against development where there is the potential for contaminants to enter the water supply, particularly where groundwater may be affected, and a requirement to install infiltration systems and other necessary mitigation measures where development is necessary in such circumstances. - 8.188 In all new developments surface water should be managed at source rather than transferred.
+Part H of the Building Regulations requires that the first choice of surface water disposal should be to discharge infiltration systems where practicable.
+Infiltration techniques should therefore be applied wherever they are appropriate. - 8.189 The use of Sustainable Drainage Systems (SuDS) will be encouraged.
 SuDS seek to mimic the drainage of Greenfield sites and their use will help to reduce the rate and quantity of surface water runoff.
 They also help to improve the quality of water discharged back into the land, or to a watercourse, by providing passive treatment through filtering and infiltration, thereby increasing the amenity value of surface water in the urban environment.
 A number of approaches can be used ranging from end-of-pipe facilities such as wetlands and retention ponds, to source control systems such as soak-aways, storm-water retention basins, swales and the use of permeable surfaces.
-All these will all help to minimise the risk of flooding and environmental damage caused by uncontrolled surface run-off. - 8.185 As water is a precious resource, new development should also seek to be efficient in its use, seeking wherever possible to reduce consumption.
+All these will all help to minimise the risk of flooding and environmental damage caused by uncontrolled surface run-off. - 8.190 As water is a precious resource, new development should also seek to be efficient in its use, seeking wherever possible to reduce consumption.
 This can be achieved through grey water systems and rainwater harvesting.
-Further advice on good design is contained in Policy ENV2. - 8.186 The Design Principles SPD (2009) and the North West Best Practice Design Guide (2006) both provide guidance on the use of permeable surfaces and encourages the use of SuDS to enable better control of water during periods of peak rainfall. - 8.187 In areas where development is proposed, drinking water should be readily available and the network of sewers and wastewater services capable of coping with the proposed levels of development.
+Further advice on good design is contained in Policy ENV2. - 8.191 The Design Principles SPD (2009) and the North West Best Practice Design Guide (2006) both provide guidance on the use of permeable surfaces and encourages the use of SuDS to enable better control of water during periods of peak rainfall. - 8.192 In areas where development is proposed, drinking water should be readily available and the network of sewers and wastewater services capable of coping with the proposed levels of development.